bradfitz/issue-tracker-behaviors/README.md

 Some comments go by.

-Eventually two of users commenting in the bug discover that they both speak some non-English langauge and switch all the dialogue in that bug to that language.
+Eventually two of users commenting in the bug discover that they both speak some non-English language and switch all the dialogue in that bug to that language.
 It's spread in forums by users speaking that language and more people speaking that language start participating.